By Ralph Sonenshine, online MA in Economics Program Director

 Economics Master’s Program Highlights

-The Master of Arts in Economics will evaluate economic analysis of other researchers and add to your knowledge through your own research.
-You are building critical skills for economic analysis and gaining a significant amount of knowledge about the economy on a micro and macro level, gaining skills as to how to model and statistical analysis, basically thinking about issues as an academic or a high-level researcher, and then applying those to field courses, whether those courses are labor or finance or something along those lines — such as development..
+The Master of Arts in Economics will evaluate economic analyses of other researchers and add to your knowledge through your own research.
+You are building critical skills for economic analysis and gaining a significant amount of knowledge about the economy on a micro and macro level, gaining skills as to how to model and perform statistical analyses, basically thinking about issues as an academic or a high-level researcher, and then applying those to field courses, whether those courses are labor or finance or something along those lines — such as development.

 So why this program?
-A couple things I want to emphasize are the concentrated faculty strength in major applied fields.
+A couple of things I want to emphasize are the concentrated faculty strength in major applied fields.
 One of the things we really offer and emphasize is our faculty.
-Here, our courses are taught by our faculty — our full-time faculty — many to most who've developed the courses and that also have ties or links to research institutions, governmental organizations, World Bank, and think-tanks.
+Here, our courses are taught by our faculty — our full-time faculty — many to most of whom developed the courses and have ties or links to research institutions, governmental organizations, the World Bank, and think tanks.
 We are in the Washington DC area, and we have these institutions very, very close to us.

-Other things that you'll gain here: hands-on training with statistical software.
-Stata is our primary software, although you may use others and certainly could if you really desire to use other.
+Another thing that you'll gain here: hands-on training with statistical software.
+Stata is our primary software, although you may use others and certainly could if you really desire to use others.
 So, very quickly you'll start using software, and then gain expertise in it, start modeling research projects and using it in your field course and ultimately in your capstone project.

 Our Washington, DC area provides access to an array of professional opportunities.
-Of course, many of you are not in this area, but for those that are or that in some way may feel linked to this area.
 And then we're one the few Master’s in Economics that can be entirely online.
 So we have our online program as well as our on-campus program.

 Economic Careers in Consulting